Frequently Asked Questions

 Since you are called the Humane Society of Jefferson County, do you receive funding from the county or any other government agency?

-No. The shelter receives no county or other government funding.
-We are a private, non-profit organization funded by our contracts with individual municipalities for stray animal pick-up, donations, bequests and fundraising events.
+No. The shelter receives no county, state, or federal government funding.
+We are a private, 501(c)3 non-profit organization that relies on the generosity and support of our donors to help us provide life-saving services to the animals in our care.
+We are also grateful to receive support through contracts with individual municipalities for stray animal pick-up, donations, bequests, and fundraising events.

 How do I begin the adoption process?

 Visit the “Adopt” section of our website to see our available pets and fill out an application.
-The adoption process takes about 24-48 hours if information on the application is complete and your veterinarian or landlord can be contacted.
+The adoption process takes about 1-3 business days if information on the application is complete and your veterinarian or landlord can be contacted.

 Are all of your pets spayed and neutered before adoption?